 All aisles and passageways have wheelchair clearance and turn around space.

-The washrooms are accessible; there are no stairs, all have e-doors, low sliding locks and grab bars, are large enough to permit wheelchair turn clearance, and the sink, tap, soap, and towels or dryers can all be reached from a wheelchair.
+There are three single-use washrooms on the first floor, one of which is wheelchair accessible.
+The bathrooms on the other floors of the building each have a wheelchair-accessible stall. are accessible; there are no stairs, all have e-doors, low sliding locks and grab bars, are large enough to permit wheelchair turn clearance, and the sink, tap, soap, and towels or dryers can all be reached from a wheelchair.

 Accessible seating will be reserved, with an empty space for chairs/scooters.